-(NBAA Management Guide 3.9)
+(NBAA Management Guide 3.9; ARGUS Platinum 8.6.4, 8.6.5)

 (Communication) Does the location and structure of the maintenance organization support effective communication of planning items with the rest of the operation?
 Operations and Maintenance should be organizing the management and allocation of resources together to determine the best solutions for scheduling and returning aircraft to service.
 Are scheduled aircraft down periods communicated to operations well in advance?
 Look for a calendar-based plan that has been published and is available for operational planning.
-Airworthiness issues should be communicated to flight crews to coordinate deferrals and maintenance actions.
+Airworthiness issues need to be communicated to aircrews in order to coordinate deferrals and maintenance actions.

-12. Is there sufficient oversight in-place to ensure that contracted maintenance companies comply with the operators' maintenance control and return to service procedures as defined in the company operating manual?
+12. Is there a sufficient oversight in-place to ensure that contracted maintenance companies comply with the operators' maintenance control and return to service procedures as defined in the GOM/GMM?

-(IS-BAO 15.1.6; NBAA Management 3.9.5)
+(FAR 135.423, 135.426 & 135.431(a); IS-BAO 15.1.6; NBAA Management Guide 3.9.5; ARGUS Platinum 8.3.5, 8.3.6)